Welcome to

 Online Forms

-Thanks to Customer Choice pricing, you can choose the electricity rate that best suits your lifestyle.
-Customers who work different shifts may be able to use more of their electricity at times when lower off-peak prices apply, and customers who recharge their electric cars may also want to take advantage of the lower off-peak prices that apply at night.
-Others may favour Tiered prices because they want the flexibility to do their household chores at any time of the day, or their total usage rarely exceeds 600 kWh in a month in summer or 1,000 kWh in a month in winter.
+Customers who work different shifts may be able to use more of their electricity at times when lower off-peak prices apply, and customers who recharge their electric vehicles may also want to take advantage of the lower off-peak prices that apply at night.
+Others may favour Tiered prices because they want the flexibility to do their household chores at any time of the day, or their total usage rarely exceeds 600 kWh in a month in the summer period (May to October) or 1,000 kWh in a month in winter (November to April).

 What are my choices?